LSSTDESC/NaMaster/doc/index.rst

 Welcome to NaMaster's documentation!
 ====================================

 NaMaster is a python package that provides support to compute the angular power spectrum of masked fields with arbitrary spin pymaster using the so-called pseudo-Cl formalism. ``pymaster`` is the python implementation of the NaMaster library.
-Below you can find links to NaMaster's full documentation and various example scripts showcasing its usage.
-Understanding these scripts will allow you to make the most efficient use of this package.
+Below you can find links to NaMaster's full documentation, a series of detailed tutorials in the form of ipython notebooks, and various example scripts showcasing its usage.
+Understanding these notebooks and scripts will allow you to make the most efficient use of this package.

 We recommend that users read NaMaster's :download:`scientific documentation <doc_scientific.pdf>`, as well as the original paper `Alonso et al. 2019 <https://arxiv.org/abs/1809.09603>`_ to have a good understanding of the methods implemented in the library.
 Additional useful information, particularly regarding the calculation of covariance matrices, can be found in `Garcia-Garcia et al. 2019 <https://arxiv.org/abs/1906.11765>`_, and `Nicola et al. 2021 <https://arxiv.org/abs/2010.09717>`_.
 We kindly request that you cite these papers where relevant.